skuid/skuid-labs/experiments/pages/lightningScreenFlowInSkuid/README.md

       - It doesn't matter where you place the custom component on the page.
 1. Add a **Skuid Page** component targeting the Skuid page

+## Troubleshooting

+### When I click my flow button nothing happens

+This can occur if the `showScreenFlowModal` component is not included within the Lightning page/Experience site.
+Be sure it is also present in the builder's canvas.

 ## Ideas for improvement